mitotic/graphterm/README.rst

 GraphTerm server for remote access.
 As the code matures, security will be improved through the use of SSL certificates and server/client authentication.
-(SSL/https support is already built-in.
+(SSL/https support is already built in.
 Feel free to experiment with it, although it is not yet ready for everyday use.)